VzBoT3D/VzBoT-Vz330/Assemblies BOM and STL/PrintHeads/Vz-Print Head Alu-CF/MGN9 version/BOWDEN/Mosquito Magnum+/README.md

-The Mosquito and Mosquito Magnum are very compact and short lenght hotend.
-In order to to have it sit low enough to reach the bed and the fan duct, one needs to use the adapter plate.
-However, if you use a Volcomosq/NF Crazy Volcano, you can bolt it directly to the top plate without the adapter plate.
+The Mosquito Magnum+ is a very long type of hotend, and a bit heavier than others.
+You can bolt it directly to the top plate without the need for the adapter plate in a bowden configuration.

 ![image](https://user-images.githubusercontent.com/37383368/143972614-5d700da4-d617-4017-9931-34327832fc6b.png)